sitetester/rust-recipes/README.md

-Some collection of Rust examples
+A collection of some Rust code examples